 - a.
 Describe the community-based services and amenities that will be accessible to residents, such as shopping for groceries, medicine, clothing, and other household and personal items.
-Include other services and amenities appropriate for the target population, such as public schools, higher education and employment training opportunities.
+Include other services and amenities such as public schools, higher education and employment training opportunities.
 Describe the public and private transportation options that will be available to residents of the proposed Development to ensure access to the described services and amenities.
-(Up to points) - b.
+(Up to \\\ points) - b.
 Describe access to community-based resources and services to address the specific healthcare and/or supportive services needs of each resident of the target households.
-(Up to points) - c.
+(Up to \\\ points) - c.
 Provide information regarding any other innovative or best practices of the applicant or location of proposed development, as well as amenities and services to be provided by the applicant and/or in an appropriately executed partnership with public and/or private entities that address unmet needs of the target households, promote integration with the broader community, and employment.
-(Up to 5 points)
+(Up to \\\ points)

-12. Ability to Proceed (Mandatory to be provided in application)
+11. Ability to Proceed (Mandatory to be provided in application)

 - a.
-In order to promote quick turnaround of funding, applicants must demonstrate site control with an eligible contract for purchase, a lease, and/or a deed. - b.
-If selected for funding, the Application will be required to demonstrate the following: site plan approval; infrastructure availability (electricity, water, sewer, and roads); appropriate zoning; meets requirements of 419.001(2), F.S., if a Community Residential Home; Phase I environmental site assessment; and if applicable Phase II environmental site assessment during the credit underwriting process.
+In order to promote quick turnaround of funding, applicants must demonstrate appropriately executed site control with an eligible contract for purchase, a lease, and/or a deed. - b.
+If selected for funding, the Application will be required to demonstrate the following: site plan approval, infrastructure availability (electricity, water, sewer, and roads), appropriate zoning, Phase I environmental site assessment, and if applicable Phase II environmental site assessment during the credit underwriting process.